theupdateframework/taps/candidate-tuf-versions.md

 # Rationale

-In order to allow for breaking changes, a client must compare its spec-version to the spec-version of the repository then report and error or update the client if these versions are not compatible.
+In order to allow for breaking changes, a client must compare its spec-version to the spec-version of the repository then report an error or update the client if these versions are not compatible.
 To allow for this functionality, this TAP clarifies how spec-versions should be formatted, defines a procedure for comparing versions, and describes how root metadata can be updated.

 This TAP clarifies that the spec-versions field of root metadata shall be based on [Semantic Versioning](https://semver.org/), with version numbers in the format MAJOR.MINOR.PATCH.
 This is a standard format used in other open source projects, and makes the version numbers consistent and easily understood.
 In accordance with Semantic Versioning, breaking changes will only occur during a major release of the TUF spec (e.g. 1.x.x to 2.x.x).
 The Backwards Compatibility section of a TAP should be used to determine whether the TAP creates a breaking change.
 If the change is not backwards compatible, then it will be part of a new major version.
 Non backwards compatible versions add features that change the way that TUF processes updates, and need to be implemented on both the client and repository to maintain security and functionality.
 Examples of breaking changes are TAP 3 and TAP 8.
 If the change adds a new feature that is backwards compatible, for example in TAP 4 and TAP 10, it is not a breaking change and should be part of a new minor version.
 Patches are used to fix typos and make small changes to existing features.
 More details about what constitutes a major, minor, or patch change can be found at https://semver.org/.

 The consistent format of versions makes it possible for clients to reliably compare the spec version that they are using to the spec version found in TUF metadata.
 To do this comparison, the client will check the major version in the root metadata when the root metadata is downloaded.
 If a new major version is found the client must update to the new spec-version before performing any software updates.
 This ensures that the client and metadata are using the same version number before validation.

 As the client checks the metadata spec-version in the root metadata, the root metadata format will not be altered before this check takes place.
 In order to allow for updates to the root metadata format, an intermediate root metadata file will be created when the root metadata is updated.
 Root metadata updates will only occur as part of a major version.
 The intermediate root metadata file will contain the new spec-version, but will be formatted according to the old specification.
 After a client downloads the intermediate root metadata and updates to the new spec-version, they will download the root metadata file that follows the intermediate one, and continue with the update.
 If a client is multiple versions behind a repository, they will be able to access the root metadata files for each version during the root metadata download process.
 This will occur while the client is validating each of the root metadata files in the chain.
 The client already downloads root metadata until the most recent is found, so the intermediate root metadata will not be used to validate updates.
+This process is explained in more detail in [How a Repository updates to a new spec-version](#how-a-repository-updates-to-a-new-spec-version).

 # Specification